 In the Roman era, this part of Florence – the Borgo Santi Apostoli – was outside the city walls.
 The river Arno and the public baths of Roman Florence were nearby.
 A slab with a Latin text above the left entrance attributes the founding of the church to Charlemagne.
 It relates how on 6 April 805, upon returning from Rome, Charlemagne, King of the Franks, entered Florence and was greeted with great joy by the population.
 The Ecclesia Sanctorum Apostolorum was subsequently founded and consecrated by the archbishop Turpinus, with two of Charlemagne’s trusted paladins, Roland and Oliver, present as witnesses.
 This was all recorded on a lead slab, which was placed inside the altar.

 The slab is certainly very old, as it was already mentioned by Vasari in the preface to his Lives of the Most Excellent Painters, Sculptors, and Architects.
 However, the story does not make any sense.
 Turpinus (or, more correctly, Tilpinus) was archbishop of Reims in France.
 Why would a French bishop consecrate a church in Florence, which had its own bishop?
 The church is supposed to have been founded in 805, but Roland had already been killed at the Battle of Roncevaux Pass in 778, and his (fictional) friend Oliver had died with them.
 This story is of course told in the epic Chanson de Roland.
 It is best to consider the story on the slab as a prime example of wishful thinking.

 The entrance to the church is through a portal that has been attributed to the architect and sculptor Benedetto da Rovezzano (ca. 1474-1552).
 The nave of the church has certainly retained the look and feel of a Romanesque basilica.
-Walls of plain brick, a roof made of decorated wooden beams and rafters (added in 1333), columns of green marble from Prato with Roman capitals (some of them presumably taken from the nearby Roman baths) and light pouring in through the windows of the clerestory.
+We see walls of plain brick, a roof made of decorated wooden beams and rafters (added in 1333), columns of green marble from Prato with Roman capitals (some of them presumably taken from the nearby Roman baths) and light pouring in through the windows of the clerestory.